OCD and ADHD: The Overlooked Connection Every Parent Should Know!

 What is ADHD?

 ADHD is more than a lack of focus.
 Children with Attention Deficit Hyperactivity Disorder may have difficulties with hyperactivity and impulsive behavior, sustaining attention, or both.
-Additionally, they suffer from poor executive functioning, which adversely impacts their academic, social, and personal lives.
+Additionally, they suffer from poor executive functions, which adversely impact their academic, social, and personal lives.

 General ADHD Symptoms

-There is different types of ADHD, but the hyperactive and impulsive symptoms tend to be more identifiable with OCD.
-The most common symptoms of hyperactivity are:
+There are different types of ADHD, but the hyperactive and impulsive symptoms tend to be more identifiable with OCD.
+Other symptoms include a lack of executive functioning skills, problems with transitioning, and avoiding school work:

 How are OCD and ADHD the Same?